informationcake/cavern-docker-env/README.md

 ## 🧩 Services Overview and Interactions

-Your Docker Compose setup orchestrates a comprehensive development environment for Cavern services, now including your `prepare-data` stack.
-These services are interconnected within the `docker26` network, using static IP addresses for reliable communication.
+Your Docker Compose setup orchestrates a comprehensive development environment for Cavern services, including the `prepare-data` stack.
+These services are interconnected within the `src-network` network, using static IP addresses for reliable communication.

 ### Core Services and Their Interactions